 From Purgatorio 30’s focus on three irreducible incarnate historical essences, and its signature inscription of individual historicity through names — “Dante, perché Virgilio se ne vada” and “Ben son, ben son Beatrice” (Purg.
-30.55 and 73) — we move in Purgatorio 32 to the history of the universal Church.
+30.55 and 73) — we transition in Purgatorio 32 to the history of the universal Church.

 Of course, Dante has managed to blur productively the distinction between the historicity of irreducible and embodied beings (Virgilio, Dante, Beatrice) and the history of the universal Church by making the Word of God (the books of the Bible) take the form of embodied persons.
-This is in effect what occurs in the procession that comes into our view in Purgatorio 29.
-So doing, he merges figural allegory (in which the literal/historical is true) with personification allegory (in which it is not).
+As discussed in the Commento on Purgatorio 29, where the procession first takes place: “Dante reproduces the Bible not as words but as things; the one text whose verba are in fact res are preserved by him as res in his verba (The Undivine Comedy, p.
+155).

 We are now in Act IV of the Earthly Paradise.
-As the handout shows, Act IV can be further subdivided into ‘The Tree and the Chariot in Four Scenes”.
+As the above outline indicates, Act IV can be further subdivided into ‘The Tree and the Chariot in Four Scenes”.
 Scenes 1, 2, and 3 relate the various interactions between the griffin, Beatrice, and Dante.
 Scene 3 culminates when Beatrice confers upon Dante-pilgrim his mission to bear witness to what he sees in the Earthly Paradise, to testify.
 Scene 4 immediately transitions to that which Dante-pilgrim must witness, namely the historical travails visited upon the Church.
-These travails are outlined in the second attachment, “Events of Purgatorio 32 and Tableaux Depicting the History of the Church”, at the end of this Commento.
-Here Dante-poet narrates the many vicissitudes of the Church in the key of the biblical Apocalypse.

-With respect to the events that unfold in Purgatorio 32, I wrote in The Undivine Comedy: “Purgatorio 32’s symbolic dramatizations of the afflictions of the Church constitute the Purgatorio’s final series of representations of representations” (The Undivine Comedy, p.
-158).
-Explaining the intersection in the canti of the Earthly Paradise of the Commedia’s two modes of allegory — the dominant figural allegory, in which the literal level is treated as historical and true, and the less frequent use of personification or quid pro quo allegory —, I note that “the apocalyptic allegories of canto 32 are mixed with elements of Dante’s figural allegory to forge a mode that is bizarrely and uniquely Dantesque”:
+Let us return to the intersection in the canti of the Earthly Paradise of the Commedia’s two modes of allegory: the dominant figural allegory, in which the literal level is treated as historical and true, in these canti encounters and even merges with the less frequent use of personification or quid pro quo allegory.
+In The Undivine Comedy I note that “the apocalyptic allegories of canto 32 are mixed with elements of Dante’s figural allegory to forge a mode that is bizarrely and uniquely Dantesque”:

 How can Beatrice both be “my lady” and also drive off the fox of heresy?
 How can the harlot who personifies the Church incite the giant to jealousy by looking at Dante?
-The poet breaks the frame of his symbolical dramas by inserting the first person singular of the figural mode, first calling Beatrice “la donna mia” in Purgatorio 32.122, then having the harlot turn her lascivious gaze “a me” in 32.155.
+The poet breaks the frame of his symbolical dramas by inserting the first person singular of the figural mode, first calling Beatrice “la donna mia” in Purgatorio 32.122, then having the harlot turn her lascivious gaze to me — “a me” in 32.155.
 (The Undivine Comedy, p.
 158)

 In this canto Dante scripts a performance of God’s role in human history.
 The first performance, in Purgatorio 32.37-60, depicts Adam’s sin and fall and Christ’s redemption of mankind.